Gas Detector Calibration

-Test gas should be Traceable to National Standards and come with a certificate of conformity.
+Test gas should be traceable to National Standards and come with a certificate of conformity.
 You should be able to see the certificate number from the test gas used on your calibration certificate under traceability information.

 Thorcal can supply all concentrations of test gas and calibration gas.
-Contact us with your requirements
+Contact us with your requirements.

 Does your monitor have a PID sensor to see exotic gases?
 PID (photoionisation devices) use ultraviolet light to detect gases that aren't detectable by other methods.

-While PID sensors tend to have much longer lifespan than electrochemical sensors, the lens to the PID lamp needs periodic cleaning and servicing to ensure it operates correctly.
+While PID sensors tend to have a much longer lifespan than electrochemical sensors, the lens to the PID lamp needs periodic cleaning and servicing to ensure it operates correctly.

-Thorcal can service all PIDs during the calibration process
+Thorcal can service all PIDs during the calibration process.

 Thorcal will apply the most recent firmware updates to your monitor during the calibration.